Prehospital Emergency Care

 Prehospital Emergency Care is a peer-reviewed medical journal that covers the practice, educational advancement, and investigation of pre-hospital emergency medicine and emergency medical services.
 It is published in collaboration with the National Association of EMS Physicians, National Association of State EMS Officials, National Association of EMS Educators, and the National Association of EMTs.

-Editor-in-Chief
+Editor-in-chief

-The editor-in-chief is David C. Cone (University of Hawai'i).
+The editor-in-chief is Jane H. Brice (University of North Carolina at Chapel Hill).